drewm27/speakerrankings/top-recommended-reviewers.md

 ![Earfun Uboom L and Earfun Uboom X](/assets/img/uboomluboomx.jpg)

 This page lists the best portable Bluetooth speakers recommended by other top unbiased reviewers who have reviewed enough speakers to make a reasonable top choice.
 These speakers also tend to be highly rated in the rankings.
+His choices tend to align nearly perfectly with my own.

 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#portable-speaker-rankings)